paperli/paperli.github.io/_posts/2023-06-23-handlocomotion.markdown

 * People can see the benefits to replace controllers with hands, but they unlikely want to trade off on controller commands.
    * Testers expressed their desire to snap turn, jump, and even teleport to a far distance to move faster.
-   * It will be a challenge to include all local motion options and keep the easiness of the interaction.
+   * It will be a challenge to include all locomotion options and keep the easiness of the interaction.
    * We can try to make snap turn as buttons on the side of the directional panel.
 Users can use their right hand to tap the buttons to turn.
 * Applying acceleration or not remains debating.
 In this prototype, I apply the mechanism that the moving speed increases when users move their fingers further for the direction pad center.
 However, some testers expressed the worry about the potential discomfort while others feel it didn’t accelerate enough.
    * We must fine tune the acceleration properties for matching a real-world moving speed.